Ultimate Buyers Guide: Boat T-Tops For Center Consoles

 Yes, but which models will depend on the type of deck your boat has and a crucial measurement.
 Your boat deck must be flat on the sides of the center console for the legs to mount correct.
 If your deck isn’t flat or a soft bottom inflatable you need to buy a T-Top that mounts only on the console.

 Next measure the width and total footprint of your center console.
 Pay special attention to the base of the console.
 Does it step or curve out at the bottom?
 If so, factor any extra inches into the footprint and total width.
-Another overlooked situation is consoles with a hinged-out door.
+Another overlooked situation is consoles with an out-hinged door.
 Look for T-Tops that provide frame design solutions for doors.

 What Materials Are Marine T-Tops Made Of?